-Sometimes security software could be the reason your device fails to install an upgrade.
-If you’re running an antivirus other than Windows Defender, or other security software, make sure to disable or temporarily uninstall the software before proceeding with the upgrade.
+Sometimes security software could be the reason your device is failing to install the upgrade.
+If you’re running an antivirus, other than Windows Defender, or other security software, make sure to disable or temporarily uninstall the software before proceeding with the upgrade.

-Older programs designed for previous version of the Windows, can also cause compatibility problems, as such make sure to uninstall any software that make cause issues during the installation.
+Older programs designed for previous versions can also cause compatibility problems, as such make sure to uninstall any software that make cause issues during the installation.
 You can always reinstall them after updating your device to the Windows 10 Creators Update.

 Disconnect non-essential peripherals

 Sometimes installation problems can be caused by a peripheral that is not compatible.
 To avoid any issues, you may want to disconnect all unnecessary peripherals, like printers, webcams, especially storage media (e.g., USB flash drive and external hard drive) connected to your computer — just use the essentials: network adapter to connect to the internet, monitor, keyboard and mouse.

 Also, it’s a good idea to disable Bluetooth on your computer.
 Just go to Settings > Devices > Bluetooth, and turn off the feature.